bradybhalla/desmos-programming-language/standard/desmos.md

 | done | `D_{one}`     | Initialized `< 0`, exit when `>= 0`      |  integer

 ## Program expressions
-- id's must be numerical
+- id's must be numerical (TODO: maybe don't have this)

 ## Exit codes
 - The exit code is the value of `D_{one}` once it is `>= 0`